Zach Wilson: Professional career

-A top quarterback prospect in the 2021 NFL Draft, Wilson was selected second overall by the New York Jets and was the second of five quarterbacks taken in the first round.
-He became the highest drafted player ever out of BYU.
-He signed a four-year deal on July 29, 2021, that was worth $35.15 million fully guaranteed, along with a $22.9 million signing bonus and a fifth year option.
+New York Jets

 2021

+A top quarterback prospect in the 2021 NFL draft, Wilson was selected second overall by the New York Jets.
+He was the second of five quarterbacks taken in the first round and the highest-ever drafted from BYU.
+Wilson signed a four-year deal on July 29, 2021, that was worth $35.15 million fully guaranteed, along with a $22.9 million signing bonus and a fifth year option.

-Wilson made his debut against the Carolina Panthers, facing him off with his Jets predecessor Sam Darnold.
-After throwing an interception in the first half, he finished with 258 passing yards, two touchdowns, and a rushing 2-point conversion, but the Jets lost 19–14.
+In his debut against the Carolina Panthers, Wilson had an interception in the first half, but finished with 258 passing yards, two touchdowns, and a rushing 2-point conversion in the 19–14 defeat.
 During the Jets' home opener in Week 2, Wilson threw four interceptions against the New England Patriots, including on his first two pass attempts.
 The Jets subsequently lost 25–6.

 Following a 26–0 shutout loss to the Denver Broncos, in which he threw for 160 yards and two interceptions, Wilson earned his first career win against the Tennessee Titans in Week 4.
 Wilson had one interception, but also threw two touchdowns and completed 21 of 34 passes for 297 yards.
 One of his touchdowns was a 53-yard pass to wide receiver Corey Davis that gave the Jets a 24–17 lead in the fourth quarter, with the team going on to win 27–24 in overtime.
 Wilson threw his ninth interception during a Week 5 defeat to the Atlanta Falcons, making him the fourth NFL quarterback after DeShone Kizer, Zach Mettenberger, and Blake Bortles to be intercepted in each of his first five starts.

 During Week 7 against the Patriots, Wilson suffered a knee injury in the second quarter after being hit by linebacker Matthew Judon.
 He was ruled out for the remainder of the game, with Mike White replacing him in the 54–13 loss.
 Following the defeat, it was announced that Wilson had a sprained posterior cruciate ligament in his right knee, which caused him to miss four games.
 Wilson returned in Week 12 and won his first road game over the Houston Texans.
 He also scored his first rushing touchdown during the game.
 Wilson lost four of his last five matchups, with his final win of the season coming against the Jacksonville Jaguars in Week 16.
 However, he improved his turnover differential by not throwing an interception in the five games.
-As a rookie, he appeared in 13 games and finished with 2,334 passing yards, nine passing touchdowns, and 11 interceptions to go along with 29 carries for 185 rushing yards and four rushing touchdowns.
+Wilson finished his rookie season with 2,334 passing yards, nine passing touchdowns, 11 interceptions, and a 3–10 record.